hollaemor/moving-robot/README.md

 - The robot's starting position is always the cell [0,0] in the top left corner
 - An execution order must include a starting instruction and at least one other instruction

-### TODOs
-- Improve user interface
-- Discuss requirements with PO as present sequence of steps (especially the last instruction) will lead to the robot moving outside the grid (I may be missing something)